Anyone's death diminishes me,

 Sarah Ross, 2021, VP of global communications at Zynga and at Jam City

-John Roy, 2014, Sony Online Entertainment art director
+John Roy, 2014, Sony Online Entertainment art director on Everquest franchise

 Mikael Rudberg, 2021, led teams on versions of Battlefield, Mass Effect, Need for Speed